You don't need tensors to understand attention

 Attention Values

 The above approach works well if the score function returns 1 for exactly one input, and 0 for everything else.
-But when there are multiple inputs with a non-zero score, the output may become nonsensical (in our example, we’re literally adding APPLES and ORANGES).
+But when there are multiple inputs with a non-zero score, the output may become nonsensical (in the example below, we’re literally adding APPLES and ORANGES).

 attend_to([APPLES, ORANGES, AND, FIGS, ARE], is_noun, sweetness)